Parkinson's Death Signs vs. Symptoms: How to Tell the Difference

 It also addresses the improvements in symptoms that have often gone unnoticed, such as chronic pain, insomnia, and other gastrointestinal disturbances.
 This comprehensive model ensures that all characteristics of the patient's needs are met and that he or she may live his or her last stages comfortably.
 Family members, too, receive this service in getting guidance on how to care best for their loved one and emotional support for coping with future loss.

-It takes a team-oriented approach: healthcare professionals, social workers, spiritual advisors, and family all come into play to address the patient’s comprehensive physical, emotional, and spiritual needs.
-This approach allows for a better quality of life, which extends not only to the patient but also to the family members who are part of this journey, bringing them a sense of fulfillment and closure.
+A team brings together healthcare professionals, chaplains, volunteers, and family members.
+Together, they address the patient's physical, emotional, and spiritual needs.
+This creates a better quality of life that extends beyond the patient to include the family members who walk this path with them, bringing a sense of fulfillment and closure.